brantr/brantr.github.io/_posts/blog/2018-04-02-tensorflow.md

 ** Predicted class can be found using `tf.argmax()`.

 ** The probabilities can be determined using `tf.nn.softmax()`.

+** These predictions are then zipped and returned if in prediction mode.

+** Otherwise, a loss function is computed -- instead of `one_hot` tutorial now uses `sparse_softmax_cross_entropy` directly on input labels and output logits.

+** If training, then define a `tf.train.GradientDescentOptimizer` with an input learning rate (e.g., 0.001).
+Pass the loss function output to the optimizer.
+Then return the estimator.

+** If evaluating, just compute the accuracy from `tf.metrics.accuracy` and return the estimator.

 [Deep Convolutional Neural Networks](https://www.tensorflow.org/tutorials/deep_cnn)
 [How to Retrain an Image Classifier for New Categories](https://www.tensorflow.org/tutorials/image_retraining)